Heading

-Headings can help structure your page and make your content more readable by humans as well as search engines.
+Heading Blocks can help structure your page and make your content more readable by humans as well as search engines.

 Block Toolbar

 Each block has its own block-specific controls that allow you to manipulate the block right in the editor.
-The heading block offers the following options in its toolbar:
+The Heading Block offers the following options in its toolbar:

 Block Settings

 Every block has specific options in the editor sidebar in addition to the options found in the block toolbar.
-If you do not see the sidebar, click the settings icon next to the Publish/Update button.
+If you do not see the sidebar, click the settings icon next to the Publish/Save button.

 Heading Settings